arctrong/md2html/readme.txt

 ----------------------------------------------------------------------------------------------------
 # Templates

-This utility works with a predefined set of empirically developed templates that must be suitable for most basic technical writing.
-Different templates may be created and defined via the command line.
+By default the utility works based on a predefined empirically developed template that must be suitable for most basic technical writing.
+Different template may be created and defined via the command line.
 An example below demonstrates this option.

 ## CSS

-For portability purpose by default CSS are included into the HTML document.
-Press `Ctrl` + `U` in Firefox (and probably other browsers) to see haw it looks like.
+For portability purpose by default CSS is included into the HTML document.
+Press `Ctrl` + `U` in Firefox (and probably other browsers) to see haw it looks like in the source code.
 Command line arguments allow to redefine this behavior.

 <a name="ref_to_custom_template_page"></a>

 > Below is an example of a page that was generated using a custom template set.
 And also CSS
-> were linked instead of being included.
+> was linked instead of being included.
 Click the arrow to navigate:
 >
 > [![](demo/arrow-right.png)](demo/custom_templates.html)